OfficeDev/office-js-docs-pr/docs/reference/overview/word-add-ins-reference-overview.md

 })
 ```

+## Word JavaScript API open specifications

+As we design and develop new APIs for Word add-ins, we'll make them available for your feedback on our [Open API specifications](../openspec.md) page.
+Find out what new features are in the pipeline for the Word JavaScript APIs, and provide your input on our design specifications.

 ## Word JavaScript API requirement sets

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For detailed information about Word JavaScript API requirement sets, see the [Word JavaScript API requirement sets](../requirement-sets/word-api-requirement-sets.md) article.